 We’ve all be in those terrible hours-long sexual harassment training courses at some point in our careers.
 So it’s old news: sexual harassment = wholly unacceptable.
 But sexism in the workplace is (maybe unfairly and definitely unfortunately) more of a gray zone: less “unacceptable,” more “uncool.”
 And gray zones are hard.

-Since Career Contessa is a women’s career advice site, it’s a topic we wanted to cover in detail.
-So, with the help of our editor, Kit Warchol, here’s everything you need to know about sexism in the workplace.
+Needless to say, it’s a topic we wanted to cover in detail, so there’s no misconceptions.
+So, with the help of Career Contessa, here’s everything you need to know about sexism in the workplace.